right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 • What improvements would you suggest to make your online shopping experience better?

-Open-Ended Questions for eCommerce Surveys
+3. Open-Ended Survey Questions for Healthcare

 • What were the primary challenges you faced in seeking healthcare with us?